-Two compliance monitoring inspections of the Taranaki Fish and Game trout hatchery site were conducted during 2015-2016.
+Three compliance monitoring inspections of the Taranaki Fish and Game trout hatchery site were conducted during 2016-2017.
 Inspections focused on tank cleaning and the discharge to the Tawhiti Stream.
-Effluent sampling was undertaken in combination with the site inspection on one occasion.
-Additional sampling was undertaken on three other occasions, when surveys of Tawhiti Stream were undertaken in relation to discharges from Silver Fern Farms' meatworks.
+Effluent sampling was undertaken in combination with the site inspection on all occasions.
+Additional samples were collected on two other occasions, when samples of the Tawhiti Stream were undertaken in relation to discharges from Silver Fern Farms meatworks.
+Inspections were undertaken on 5 August and 5 October 2016, and 13 January 2017.